Symmetric Arithmetic Circuits: Concluding Discussion

 \subsection{Counting Width}

-For any $k \in \nats$, the $k$-dimensional Weisfeiler-Leman equivalence (see~\cite{CFI92}), denoted $\equiv^k$ is an equivalence relation on graphs that provides an over-approximation of isomorphism in the sense that for isomorphic graphs $G$ and $H$, we have $G \equiv^k H$ for all $k$.
-Increasing values of $k$ give finer relations, so $G \equiv^{k+1} H$ implies $G \equiv^k H$ for all $k$.
+For any $k \in \nats$, the $k$-dimensional Weisfeiler-Leman equivalence (see~\cite{CFI92}), denoted $\equiv^k$ is an equivalence relation on graphs that provides an over-approximation of isomorphism in the sense that for isomorphic graphs $\Gamma$ and $\Delta$, we have $\Gamma \equiv^k \Delta$ for all $k$.
+Increasing values of $k$ give finer relations, so $\Gamma \equiv^{k+1} \Delta$ implies $\Gamma \equiv^k \Delta$ for all $k$.
 The equivalence relation is decidable in time $n^{\mathcal{O}(k)}$, where $n$ is the size of the graphs.
-If $k \geq n$, then $G \equiv^k H$ implies that $G$ and $H$ are isomorphic.
+If $k \geq n$, then $\Gamma \equiv^k \Delta$ implies that $\Gamma$ and $\Delta$ are isomorphic.
 The Weisfeiler-Leman equivalences have been widely studied and they have many equivalent characterizations in combinatorics, logic, algebra and linear optimization.
-One of their many uses has been to establish inexpressibility results in logic.
-These can be understood through the notion of \emph{counting width}.
+One particularly useful characterization in terms of logic (see~\cite{CFI92}) is that $\Gamma \equiv^k \Delta$ if, and only if, $\Gamma$ and $\Delta$ cannot be distinguished by any formula of first-order logic with \emph{counting quantifiers} using at most $k+1$ distinct variables.
+This has been used to establish inexpressibility results in various counting logics and motivates the notion of \emph{counting width}.

 A \emph{graph parameter} is a function $\mu$ from graphs to a set $X$ which is isomorphism invariant.
-That is to say, $\mu(G) = \mu(H)$ whenever $G$ and $H$ are isomorphic graphs.
+That is to say, $\mu(\Gamma) = \mu(\Delta)$ whenever $\Gamma$ and $\Delta$ are isomorphic graphs.
 Most commonly, $X$ is the set $\nats$ and examples of such graph parameters are the chromatic number, the number of connected components or the number of perfect matchings.
-We can also let $X$ be a field $\ff$ and let $\mu(G)$ denote the permanent (over $\ff$) of the adjacency matrix of $G$.
-When $X = \{0,1\}$ we speak of \emph{graph properties}.
+We can also let $X$ be a field $\ff$ and let $\mu(\Gamma)$ denote the permanent (over $\ff$) of the adjacency matrix of $\Gamma$.
+When $X = \{0,1\}$ we identify $\mu$ with the class of graphs for which it is the indicator function.
+In this case, we also call it a \emph{graph property}.